 - 3. HDD support: Make sure that all hard disk drives (HDDs) work properly.
-Replace the bad HDDs with good ones. - System cooling: Check system cooling to make sure that all heatsink fans, CPU fans and system fans work properly.
+Replace the bad HDDs with good ones. - 4.
+System cooling: Check system cooling to make sure that all heatsink fans, and CPU/system fans, etc., work properly.
 Check Hardware Monitoring settings in the IPMI to make sure that the CPU and System temperatures are within the normal range.
 Also check the front panel Overheat LED, and make sure that the Overheat LED is not on.